-The concerns extend beyond the need to safely stow durable medical equipment such as walkers and wheelchairs or even how to safely help riders.
-The drivers must also consider the often-unique needs of injured workers.
+the often-unique needs of injured workers.
 Maybe someone needs a bit more time to get down to the street from an apartment.
 Or perhaps a person seemingly ablebodied requires a bit of assistance to lift a bag into a vehicle.
-These scenarios might fall outside what a taxi driver or a gig worker for a ridehailing company might expect to handle.
+These scenarios might fall outside what a taxi driver or a giq worker for a ridehailing company might expect to handle.
 But for a driver experienced in getting injured workers to and from where they need to go, this is familiar territory.